paul-hammant/tbd/content/index.md

 ## One line summary

-A source-control branching model, where a single branch called trunk* is where developers share code, and any pressure to create other long-lived development branches is resisted, by employing one or more documented techniques.
+A source-control branching model, where a single branch called trunk* is where any amount of developers can share code, and resist any pressure to create other long-lived development branches by employing one or more documented techniques.

 ![](/images/trunk1.png)